-Agile software development is quickly becoming a must-have methodology for companies under pressure to meet the demands of savvy users and effectively compete in their industries affected by cloud, smart mobile, social technologies, Internet of Things and big data.
-In fact, current increase of interest to Agile is being linked to the digital transformation trend for some of the very same reasons it was originally developed.
+Agile software development is quickly becoming a must-have methodology for companies under pressure to meet the demands of savvy users and effectively compete in their industries affected by cloud, smart mobile, social technologies, Internet of Things, and big data.
+In fact, the current increase of interest in Agile is being linked to the digital transformation trend for some of the very same reasons it was originally developed.

 The term “agile software development” was conceived by 17 software development leaders who met up in Snowbird, Utah in 2001.
 They subsequently created and published the Agile Manifesto which includes 4 values and 12 practices for applying Agile to software development.
-Agile has continued to evolve now by extending beyond software development, absorbing other industrial practices with its lean approach.
-It is not surprising that a methodology which incorporates many IT and manufacturing practices is changing and evolving together with them.
+Agile has continued to evolve now by extending beyond software development, absorbing other industrial practices with its lean-approach.
+It is not surprising that a methodology that incorporates many IT and manufacturing practices is changing and evolving together with them.

 Scrum – a framework for Agile projects, was codified by Jeff Sutherland and Ken Schwaber in 1995.
 The IT industry is celebrating the 20th anniversary of Scrum, which is now considered the most applied framework for agile software development.